cwiederspan/zero-to-aks-private/05_flux/README.md

 # Get the Flux User credentials
 fluxctl identity --k8s-fwd-ns=flux

+# You can get the private key back out of the Kubernetes Secret
+# kubectl get secret flux-git-deploy -n flux -o jsonpath="{.data.identity}" | base64 --decode

 # Create a Deployment Key in GitHub with the above value

 ```